misiektoja/xbox_monitor/docs/configuration.md

 ## Configuration File

+The quickest way to get a configuration file is [`--setup`](setup-and-first-run.md#quick-start), which fills it in from your answers.

-Most settings can be set on the command line.
+Most settings can also be set on the command line.
 To keep them, generate the default template and save it as `xbox_monitor.conf`:

 ```sh
 # On macOS, Linux or Windows Command Prompt (cmd.exe)